Danny-M-10/responsable-resume-grader/README.md

 - Job title match: 10%
 - Location: 5%

-### 5. Chain-of-Thought Reasoning (AI-Generated)
+### 5. Chain-of-Thought Reasoning

-For each candidate, OpenAI GPT-4 Turbo provides:
+For each candidate, the system provides:
 - Step-by-step evaluation process
 - Match analysis for each criterion
 - Identification of strengths and gaps
 - Transparent scoring calculation
-- Industry context understanding
-- Transferable skills recognition

 ### 6. PDF Report